Wolves on the West Coast

 But there’s still a vast amount of work to be done for West Coast wolves.
 Although wolf recovery efforts in the northern Rocky Mountains and the Great Lakes have met with success, wolves in the lower 48 states still occupy less than 5 percent of their historic habitat.
 Yet the U.S. Fish and Wildlife Service has stated it intends to remove federal protections for wolves in the lower 48 states, including the West Coast.

 If the United States is going to continue recovering its wolf population — and if it wants to retain authentic wilderness within its borders — then it needs the West Coast, which is one of the best places for wolf recovery with plenty of suitable wolf habitat and a largely supportive human population.

 In August 2012 the Center and 23 other conservation organizations sent a letter to President Barack Obama asking for continued Endangered Species Act protection for wolves in the Pacific Northwest.
 As a founding member of the Pacific Wolf Coalition, the Center is working with conservation groups across the region to ensure that wolves retain needed protections at the state and federal level.

 The first reliable reports of wolves returning to Washington came in 2002.
-By early 2014 Washington had 13 confirmed wolf packs in the eastern and central portions of the state.
-As of March 2014, prior to pupping season, Washington’s wolf count included five successful breeding pairs and at least 52 individuals.
-Updated counts will be released by Washington’s state wildlife agency in March 2015.
+By early 2015 Washington had 16 confirmed wolf packs in the eastern and central portions of the state.
+As of March 2015, prior to pupping season, Washington’s wolf count included five successful breeding pairs and at least 68 individuals.

 Scientists have identified several additional wild areas in Washington that wolves could occupy, including the Olympic Peninsula.